Midtrans/advanced-faq-site/faq-general.md

 \#gopay \#refund

-### My team/my customer tried failure payment scenario on E-Wallet transaction.
+### My team/my customer tried failure payment scenario on E-Money transaction.
 But transaction status does not update to failure?
 If you are declining payment, through API `/cancel` the transaction status will become failure.
-But if the customer is trying to pay, then it fails within the E-Wallet app.
-They have chance to top-up their E-Wallet and retry the payment.
+But if the customer is trying to pay, then it fails within the E-Money app.
+They have chance to top-up their E-Money and retry the payment.
 It is expected that the status will remain as `pending` until it eventually becomes `settlement` or `expire` because of time limit.

-So, E-Wallet may contain the failure within their own app and does not reflect failures to merchant/Midtrans, in order to give customer chance for retries.
+So, E-Money may contain the failure within their own app and does not reflect failures to merchant/Midtrans, in order to give customer chance for retries.
 From business perspective it also increases your payment success rate and may increase revenue.

 \#gopay \#refund